Come Join the Excitement!

 What Is the Milwaukee Region?

 There are different definitions depending on who is measuring what, but when we talk about the Milwaukee Region, we are referring to five counties in southeastern Wisconsin – Milwaukee, Waukesha, Ozaukee, Washington and Racine – that have a combined population of 1.75 million people.
 Milwaukee is the largest city in the region with 592,000 people, followed by Racine (78,000), Waukesha (71,500) and West Allis (60,000).
 There are dozens of smaller communities in the region, as well as gorgeous, rural landscapes – including Waukesha County’s lake country, the rolling glacial topography of the Kettle Moraine that spans Waukesha, Washington and Ozaukee counties, and the stunning Lake Michigan vistas in Ozaukee and Racine counties.
 For detailed information about the region’s counties and communities, please see the Communities section.

 There are many reasons why the Milwaukee area is a good place to live.
 Here are a few:

-With the Foxconn development (the largest business investment in the history of the United States) and billions more dollars being invested in the region’s entertainment, housing, retail, office space and transportation infrastructure, the Milwaukee Region is poised for its greatest growth in more than a generation.
-A new basketball arena and entertainment district, condos and apartments, and office buildings are reshaping the skyline.
-Milwaukee’s “can-do” mentality, ideal location, educated workforce and forward-facing economy have positioned the region for growth.
+With the new Foxconn development and billions more dollars being invested in the region’s entertainment, housing, retail, office space and transportation infrastructure, the region is poised for its greatest growth in more than a generation.
+New condos, apartments and office buildings are reshaping the skyline.
+Milwaukee's "can-do" mentality, ideal location, educated workforce and forward-facing economy have positioned the region for growth.